-- Expected gradual return to historical occupancy levels; - Expected increase in revenue per passenger cruise day through a combination of both passenger ticket and onboard revenue as compared to 2019; - Forecasted cash collections in accordance with the terms of our credit card processing agreements (see Note 9 "Commitments and Contingencies"); - Expected continued expenses to maintain and comply with additional health and safety protocols; and - Expected increases in fuel prices and the impact of inflation.
+- Expected gradual return to historical occupancy levels; - Expected increase in revenue per passenger cruise day through a combination of both passenger ticket and onboard revenue as compared to 2019; - Forecasted cash collections in accordance with the terms of our credit card processing agreements (see Note 10 "Commitments and Contingencies"); - · Expected continued expenses to maintain and comply with evolving health and safety protocols; and - Expected continued higher fuel prices and the impact of inflation.

-We cannot make assurances that our assumptions used to estimate our liquidity requirements will not change due to the unique and ongoing unpredictable nature of the events, including the magnitude and duration.
-Accordingly, the full effect of the COVID-19 pandemic and other events impacting travel and consumer discretionary spending, including Russia's recent invasion of Ukraine, on our financial performance and financial condition cannot be quantified at this time.
+We cannot make assurances that our assumptions used to estimate our liquidity requirements will not change due to the dynamic nature of the current economic landscape.
+Accordingly, the full effect of the COVID-19 pandemic and other global events impacting macroeconomic conditions and travel and consumer discretionary spending, including Russia's invasion of Ukraine, on our financial performance and financial condition cannot be quantified at this time.
 We have made reasonable estimates and judgments of the impact of these events within our financial statements and there may be material changes to those estimates in future periods.
-We have taken actions to improve our liquidity, including completing various capital market transactions and making capital expenditure and operating expense reductions, and we expect to continue to pursue other opportunities to improve our liquidity.
+We have taken actions to improve our liquidity, including completing various capital market transactions and making capital expenditure and operating expense reductions, and we expect to continue to pursue further opportunities to improve our liquidity.

-Based on these actions and assumptions regarding the impact of COVID-19 and other events impacting travel and consumer discretionary spending, including Russia's recent invasion of Ukraine, and considering our available liquidity of \$3.1 billion as of March 31, 2022, including cash and cash equivalents and our \$1 billion undrawn commitment, we have concluded that we have sufficient liquidity to satisfy our obligations for at least the next twelve months.
+Based on these actions and assumptions as discussed above, and considering our cash and cash equivalents of \$1.9 billion as of June 30, 2022 and the net impact of our \$1 billion undrawn commitment less related fees (see Note 7 - "Long-Term Debt"), we have concluded that we have sufficient liquidity to satisfy our obligations for at least the next twelve months.